 In response, we launched a partnership with Athanasie Mukabizimungu and the women-led cooperative she formed called Imbereheza Gahunga to build household water tanks in three communities.
-With generous support from Newman’s Own Foundation, we first implemented a pilot program in 2018, building the first 50 tanks which are now providing daily water to more than 1,000 people across 274 households.
+With generous support from Newman’s Own Foundation, we first implemented a pilot program in 2018, building the first 50 tanks which are now providing daily water to more than 600 people.

 At left, families with water tanks reported their children were no longer missing school to help fetch water.
 At right, mountain gorillas in Volcanoes’ National Park are safer when people are not entering their habitat to collect water (Photo by Eric Sambol).

 Recently, our Conservation Advisor Eugène Rutagarama teamed with Athanasie to survey these families and get their feedback.
 This confirmed the project is a real “win-win” for people and gorillas.
 Here are a few highlights we are celebrating as we get ready to scale this work:

 - Children staying in school: 78% of families reported their children sometimes missed school to help fetch water prior to receiving water tanks.
 Afterwards, all of these families reported their children were no longer missing school to help collect water.

 - Increased harmony with neighbors: 94% of families reported having enough water to share with neighbors which improved their social standing and community relationships.

 - Improved hygiene: Of the many benefits reported, having enough water to keep their families and homes clean was a big one.